jooapa/jammer/README.md

 ##### Build script for NSIS installer

-you can also use `update.py` to change the version of the app.
+you can use `update.py` to change the version of the app.

 ```bash
                  |-Major